lino-framework/book/docs/specs/contacts.rst

         Whether Lino should provide a button for exporting contact data as a vcf file.

-        If you set this to True, then you must install `vobject
+        If you set this to `True`, then you must install `vobject
         <http://eventable.github.io/vobject/>`__ into your Python
         environment::